The TEXSOM International Wine Awards judging is conducted by panels of

 - Judges are given the category name, official appellation, grape type or blend, and vintage in order to accurately assess each wine.

-- Following the competition, judges receive a copy of the code sheets of the wines they judged with awards noted so they are able to compare competition records with their notes from the judging.
+- Following the competition, judges receive a copy of the code sheets of the wines and spirits they judged with awards noted so they are able to compare competition records with their notes from the judging.

 The decision of the judges is final and no changes are made to awards once the judging panel has completed judging.